SignalK/specification/gitbook-docs/request_response.md

 The exact format of the message for a specific request is definted elsewhere in the specification.

 A request should include the `context` when appropriate and may include a client generated `correlationId`.
 The `correlationId` is a string and its contents are defined by the client.
-It will always be included in any response to the request by the server.
+It will always be included in any response to the request by the server if it was provided.
+The `correlationId` should only be used by the client to match up asynchronous requests.

 For example. a request to PUT a value: